Alpha59/tinderbot/UBD_LessonPlan.md

 #### Students will be able to
 1. Write a simple program
-	* ex: Hello World
+	* ex: Write a "Hello World" program
-	* ex: Simple Calculator
+	* ex: Write a "Simple Calculator" program
 2. Use and execute conditional logic
 3. Automate a simple task
 	* ex: Adding the Date to their lab sheet